 Cuban banks and state-owned retailers will continue to handle dollars via electronic bank deposits and payments, but in order to get these dollars, Cuban families will increasingly be forced to accept bank transfers from abroad, at a cost of high commissions.
 Families who send cash from the United States will have to change their dollars to euros or other third-country currencies, and recipients will have to change them back into dollars, at a considerable loss.

-It also affects U.S. travelers who cannot use their credit cards in Cuba; they will now have to bring cash in third-country currency.
+It also affects U.S. travelers who cannot use their credit cards in Cuba; they will now have to bring cash in third-country currency and then buy a Cuban-issued charge card to buy goods and services sold in hard currency.

 Welcome to our site!
 Please consider acquiring a membership to access exclusive content.
 Click here to subscribe.